dapi-co/DapiConnect-Android/README.md

             baseUrl,
             environment, //DapiEnvironment.SANDBOX or DapiEnvironment.PRODUCTION
-            supportedCountriesCodes, //List of supported countries, fill up the countries you want to support using two-letter country codes (ISO 3166-1 alpha-2) clientUserID, //OPTIONAL. your user ID, used to destinguish between different users on the same device userID, //OPTIONAL. you can obtain userID using dapiApp.connect.getConnections.
+            supportedCountriesCodes, //List of supported countries, fill up the countries you want to support using two-letter country codes (ISO 3166-1 alpha-2) autoTruncate, //OPTIONAl. to auto truncate beneficiary and transfer info clientUserID, //OPTIONAL. your user ID, used to destinguish between different users on the same device userID, //OPTIONAL. you can obtain userID using dapiApp.connect.getConnections.
 Initially it will be null, but you can use this as the default userID afterwards. isExperimental, //OPTIONAL. for showing experimental banks.
             theme, //OPTIONAL.
 DapiTheme.GENERAL or DapiTheme.ELEGANT or DapiTheme.ELECTRIC